 Let’s face it; nothing compares to the feeling you get after finding an amazing bargain, especially in today’s economy.
 And where do you go for the best bargains?
-Flea markets, of course!
-Whether you’re searching for something specific or just browsing, you’re bound to find some awesome stuff at these 11 Mississippi flea markets.
+A flea market, of course!
+Whether you’re searching for something specific or just browsing, you’re bound to find some awesome stuff at these 11

 Offering a "lil' bit of everything," this Columbia flea market is comprised of 60 booths, which are stocked with antiques, glassware, furniture, collectibles, tools, and more.
 And in true southern fashion, visitors are treated to a complimentary cup of coffee or two Moon Pies and an RC Cola for only $1.